 The landing gear consists of two legs with a tube telescoping within another tube.
-Crank style is standard.
-Pin drop or hydraulically operated are optional.
+Crank style is standard (See Figure 3-3 for crank handle location.)
+Pin drop style is optional.

 Parking Brake

 The parking brakes are automatically applied by spring pressure with the air actuators of the braking system when air pressure in the emergency line drops below 50 psi.
 This may be done within the truck using the trailer parking/emergency valve or by disconnecting the emergency gladhands.